MicrosoftDocs/power-pages-docs/power-pages-docs/admin/site-checker-performance.md

 You also can go to each page listed in the Site Checker results and set the value of the **Enable Tracking (Deprecated)** field to **No** instead.

-It's important to understand that if you're on Dynamics 365 Portals solution version 9.x, this field won't be displayed on the form and you might need to add it to the form first.
+It's important to understand that if you're on portals solution version 9.x, this field won't be displayed on the form and you might need to add it to the form first.

 ## Web file tracking enabled